ivanoats/blog.ivanstorck.com/pages/articles/2010-11-07-how-to-resolve-mysql-error-manager-of-pid-file-quit-without-updating-file/index.md

 date: 2016-09-12
 layout: post
 tags:
+description: "This probably only applies if you are setting up MySQL via homebrew on your mac."
 ---
 This probably only applies if you are setting up MySQL via homebrew on your mac.